 Following dates are important with reference to declaration and payment of cash dividends:

-Declaration date is the date on which the board of directors communicate their decision regarding the timing and amount of dividends to shareholders and the capital markets.
+Declaration date is the date on which the board of directors declare a dividend.
+It is the date on which they communicate their decision regarding the timing and amount of dividends to the shareholders and the capital markets.

 Ex-dividend date is the date on which shares are sold without the right to receive dividends.
 It is normally two-business days before the holder-of-record date.
-For example, if Company A declares dividend of $0.5 per share on 1 April 2015 and the ex-dividend date is 15 April 2015, shareholders who purchase shares on 15 April 2015 will not receive the $0.5 per share dividend, rather it will be paid to the shareholders who held those shares before the ex-dividend date.
+For example, if Company A declares dividend of $0.5 per share on 1 April 20X5 and the ex-dividend date is 15 April 20X5, shareholders who purchase shares on 15 April 20X5 will not receive the $0.5 per share dividend, rather it will be paid to the shareholders who held those shares before the ex-dividend date.

-Since companies have dynamic shareholding in the sense that investors buy and sell shares continuously on the stock exchange, a certain cut-off date is announced when the share transfer books are closed and a list of shareholders eligible to receive dividends is prepared.
-This date is called holder-of-record date.
+Since a company's shareholding changes in the sense that investors buy and sell shares continuously on the stock exchange, a certain cut-off date is announced when the share transfer books are closed and a list of shareholders eligible to receive dividends is prepared.
+This date is called the holder-of-record date.

 MILWAUKEE, April 16, 2015